Microsoft Edge on Windows Insider Preview Bounty Program

 |Other novel vulnerability (CSP bypass, referrer spoof, etc.)||Up to $2,000||Up to $500|

-* Higher payouts are possible, at Microsoft’s sole discretion, based on entry quality and complexity.
+* Higher awards are possible, at Microsoft’s sole discretion, based on entry quality and complexity.

 ** Meets all guidelines of submission criteria outlined above, contains high quality PoC plus ways in which attacker can leverage the finding against a user.